Lunexa-Project/Lunexa/tests/README.md

 Unit tests are defined under the `tests/unit_tests` directory.
 Independent components are tested individually to ensure they work properly on their own.

-To run only lunexa's unit tests (after building):
+To run only Lunexa's unit tests (after building):

 ```bash
 cd build/debug/tests/unit_tests